Take a look at the range of benefits and payments we have available.

 Will my AOW pension affect the amount of New Zealand Superannuation or Veteran's Pension I get?

-If you are entitled to an AOW pension, your New Zealand Superannuation or Veteran’s Pension payments will be reduced by the amount of your AOW pension.
-Section 70 (of the Social Security Act 1964) requires the rate of New Zealand Superannuation or Veteran’s Pension to be reduced where an overseas pension is:
+If you are entitled to an AOW pension, your New Zealand Superannuation or Veteran's Pension payments will be reduced by the amount of your AOW pension.
+Sections 187-191 of the Social Security Act 2018 requires the rate of New Zealand Superannuation or Veteran's Pension to be reduced where an overseas pension is:

 - part of a programme that provides benefits, pensions and periodical allowances for the same circumstances for which New Zealand benefits and pensions would be paid (for example old age/retirement, invalidity and survivors pensions)